 - Occupational therapy.
-Occupational therapists work to help your child gain independence in daily activities and routines at home and school and in the community.
+Occupational therapists work to help your child gain independence in daily activities at home, at school and in the community.
 Adaptive equipment recommended for your child can include walkers, wide-based canes, standing and seating systems, or electric wheelchairs.

 - Speech and language therapy.
 Speech-language pathologists can help improve your child's ability to speak clearly or to communicate using sign language.
-They can also teach the use of communication devices, such as a computer and voice synthesizer, if communication is difficult.
-Speech therapists can also address difficulties with eating and swallowing.
+They also can teach the use of communication devices, such as a computer and voice synthesizer, if communication is hard.
+Speech therapists also can address issues with eating and swallowing.

 - Recreational therapy.
 Some children benefit from regular or adaptive recreational or competitive sports, such as therapeutic horseback riding or skiing.
 This type of therapy can help improve your child's motor skills, speech and emotional well-being.
 Both adults and children benefit from regular physical activity and exercise for general health and fitness.

-Surgery may be needed to lessen muscle tightness or correct bone abnormalities caused by spasticity.
+Surgery may be needed to lessen muscle tightness or correct bone changes caused by spasticity.
 These treatments include:

 - Orthopedic surgery.
-Children with severe contractures or deformities might need surgery on bones or joints to place their arms, spine, hips or legs in their correct positions.
-Surgical procedures can also lengthen muscles and lengthen or reposition tendons that are shortened by contractures.
+Children with muscle tissue shortening, known as contractures, might need surgery.
+Surgery on bones or joints can place arms, spine, hips or legs in the correct positions.
+Surgical procedures also can lengthen muscles and lengthen or reposition tendons that are shortened.
 These corrections can lessen pain and improve mobility.
-The procedures can also make it easier to use a walker, braces or crutches.
+The procedures also can make it easier to use a walker, braces or crutches.

-- Cutting nerve fibers (selective dorsal rhizotomy.
-This procedure may be done when walking or moving is hard and painful and other treatments haven't helped, surgeons might cut the nerves serving specific spastic muscles in a procedure called selective dorsal rhizotomy.
-This relaxes the muscle in the legs and reduces pain, but can cause numbness.
+- Cutting nerve fibers, known as selective dorsal rhizotomy.
+This procedure may be done when walking or moving is hard and painful and other treatments haven't helped.
+Surgeons cut the nerves serving specific spastic muscles.
+This relaxes the muscle in the legs and reduces pain.
+But it can cause numbness.